Australia Motorhome Rental & Campervan Hire

 Compare Australia RV Rental & Campervan Hire Rates Online

 There are several major airports in the enormous landmass of Australia.
-Unless you have several months, you may want to consider choosing one or two states – there are six in total – and driving your campervan or motorhome rental on a round trip, or return to an Australian motorhome or campervan hire company in a different state.
-Book the perfect recreational vehicle online and collect it from your Australian motorhome rental company conveniently located at the airport.
+Unless you have several months Down Under, you may want to consider choosing one or two states – there are six in total – and driving your campervan or motorhome rental on a round trip, or return to an Australian motorhome or campervan hire company in a different state.
+Book the perfect recreational vehicle online and collect it from your Australia motorhome rental company conveniently located at the airport.

 Where to go by campervan or motorhome rental

 There are holiday parks and caravan and camping sites that will accept motorhomes, campervans and recreational vehicles with truly amazing locations and facilities throughout Australia.
 Some working stations (vast cattle and/or sheep farms) also accept campervans and recreational vehicles, such as Kings Creek Station in the Northern Territory.

 The east coast of Australia is the most populated and full of action.
 There is a thriving beach scene, including the famous surfing beach of Bondi Beach in Sydney.
 Australia’s biggest cities are along the east and south coasts, Brisbane, Sydney and Melbourne.
 The southern coast has a cooler climate than further north, thanks to the Southern Ocean sea breezes.